Skip to main content

 “Did you not meet Raoji?”
 Kunwar Partap nodded.
 “Briefly, he offered me a job to help with the disguise.”

-“That is nice, what was the job?”
+“That is nice.
+What was the job?”
 Kunwar Shakti waited for an answer in vain.
-“Bhai Shakti, will you stand here and chitchat or prepare for the journey?”
+“Bhai Shakti, will you stand here and chit-chat or prepare for the journey?”

 “Is it true that you made friends there?”
 He stopped walking away at his brother’s question.
 He suppressed a smile that involuntarily formed on his lips briefly as he nodded, “Yes, a horse, Bijli.”
-He joked as Shakti knew there was no point asking further.
+He joked as Shakti knew there was no point in asking further.
 Kunwar Partap walked back to his chambers.

 “I wonder if anyone else trained her.
 It's been over a year…” Kunwar Partap wondered aloud as he took out some of his clothes from a trunk.
-A maid asked if she could help and he dismissed her.
+A maid asked if she could help, and he dismissed her.
 “No, I will choose my clothes.”
 He pulled out all his Angrakhas, confused.
-“I wonder if she remembers my promise…” He smiled amused to himself imagining the scared face of the princess of Bijoliya.
+“I wonder if she remembers my promise…” He smiled, amused to himself, imagining the scared face of the princess of Bijoliya.
 It was his opportunity to keep his word.

 “Make sure the curtains are all drawn, and there is water and fruits for both princes at all times.”
 Ever since the news came from Chittorgarh about the arrival of the princes, Ajbante Kanwar had been feeling restless.
 There was an eager anticipation of meeting him again, and Rajkumari Ajbante Kanwar inspected the room that was set to her liking.
 She had chosen the curtains, bed sheet and ordered extra pillows.
 She had inspected the blankets and how the room smelled.
 She chose the flowers to be put in the vase and appointed the servants who would attend to them after careful evaluation.
 He would like something subtle on the wall.
 She ordered a different painting and inspected the new carpet on the floor, which was blue like the sky, and let the maids clean the mirror and set aside the desk.
 Satisfied with the work, she walked out to the balustrade, carefully wrapping the Dupatta over her head and extending it across her bosom, as she was suddenly aware of her changed body and the stares of people around her.
 The sun was setting between the hills on the horizon, and she folded her hands with a smile.
 He would be in Bijoliya at dawn.
 Rajkumari Ajbante Kanwar wondered if her friends knew the news.
 They would surely intercept her at the temple if they did.
 She was amused at how silly they were.
 Why would Kunwar Partap be interested in knowing that some of his subjects could cook his favourite food or weave a quilt for him?
 He did not look like someone who would indulge in meaningless banter with anyone.
 Her eyes fell on her own reflection as she walked back indoors and faced the mirror.
 One of the maids had put a lamp near it.
 Ajbante Kanwar ran her fingers through her braided hair, down her neckline to the edge of her dupatta that hid the cleavage that made her feel conscious.
 She eyed her own features and was suddenly aware that she looked different than she used to when she was eleven.
 She was almost thirteen now.
 Her father had rejected two proposals that came her way, and she did not know why.
 Perhaps he expected great things for his daughter.
 But she?
 She thought she was as ordinary as the wildflower that grew between two damp rocks in the remote forest of the Aravalli.
 Nothing was special about her, nothing worth remembering her by.
 So, it would be perfectly fine if Kunwar Partap had erased her existence as soon as he was no longer Kika.
 He was Kunwar Partap, the heir of Mewar, leading troops against Afghans, making administrative decisions.
 He was Kunwar Partap.
 Meeting him could be a highlight of her life, something she would remember for the rest of her life.
 To him, it would be an episode of unpleasant experience he perhaps wanted to forget.